jordy-code/SourceTracker2-diagnostics/README.md

 # SourceTracker2-diagnostics
-Add-on diagnostic tool used with metagenomic data for SourceTracker2 as described in (paper link).
+Add-on diagnostic tool used with metagenomic data for SourceTracker2 as described in Knights et al., 2011.
 ## Documentation
 This additional feature has been added to the [sourcetracker](https://github.com/biota/sourcetracker2) program describe in [Knights et al., 2011](http://www.ncbi.nlm.nih.gov/pubmed/21765408).
 Please refer to and cite the original work if you use this package and for description of the sourcetracker program.
 ## Diagnostic function for SourceTracker2